The Pattern on the Stone

 The Pattern on the Stone: The Simple Ideas that Make Computers Work is a book by W. Daniel Hillis, published in 1998 by Basic Books (ISBN 0-465-02595-1).
 The book attempts to explain concepts from computer science in layman's terms by metaphor and analogy.

-The book moves from Boolean algebra through topics such as information theory, parallel computing, cryptography, algorithms, heuristics, universal computing, Turing machines, and promising technologies such as quantum computing and emergent systems.
+It aims to demystify computer science by demonstrating that complex processes can be broken down into simple, repeated patterns.
+The book emphasizes the underlying simplicity and elegance of computer science, encouraging readers to see the beauty in the patterns that power the technology that permeates our lives.

+Summary

+The book is composed of eight chapters, and two extra topics: